 This place goes as being the café in Mallorca that serves the best coffee, and I can only stand behind that.
-The coffee is great, we had a flat white and an espresso and were more than happy with them.
-La Molienda is a typical coffee-café-hang out spot with possibilities for both bringing your own laptop to work, people watching from the bar in the window, or just chilling with friends or family while trying La Molienda’s great breakfast/brunch which include options like pancakes, porridge, granola, sandwiches and eggs.
+The coffee is great, we had a flat white and espresso and were more than happy with them.
+La Molienda is a typical coffee-café-hang out spot with possibilities for both bringing your own laptop to work, people watching from the bar in the window, or just chilling with friends or family while trying La Molienda’s great breakfast/brunch which includes options like pancakes, porridge, granola, sandwiches, and eggs.

 Carrer del Bisbe Campins, 11, 07012 Palma, Islas Baleares

 Patron Lunares – a restaurant that will give you a new experience

 This restaurant has it all – an amazing ambiance and atmosphere, great decoration, happy staff, good drinks, and excellent food.
 The restaurant is located within a big, very high ceiling room and there is so much to look at such as the portrait paintings of fishermen, the world map behind the bar, or the big globe.
 The menu is very innovative and contains options like guacamole – but the innovative part is that they bring you all the ingredients in a bowl and then you are to mix it yourself, chicken in a can, fish that is flamed in front of you by the waiter, or calamari served on a stick.
 The menu changes a few times a year.
 Dinner at Patron Lunares is definitely an experience on many levels.